Monee101/VRDAGT/README.md

 python ML.py --nodes 10 --T 6000 --alpha 0.01 --dataset A9A --model log
 ```

-PS.
 For logistic regression, we don't use one-hot encoding, so you can remove the `--onehot` parameter and for neural networks, you need to use the `--onehot` parameter to use one-hot encoding.

 ---
 **If you have any questions or suggestions, please feel free to contact me.
 You can also open an issue on GitHub to discuss the code or report bugs.**